 An unprecedented exhibition

-“Andy Warhol: Pop Art!” opens its doors on May 1st, but you can reserve your place now.
-The exhibition will be free for all ages and offers accessibility for people in wheelchairs, with low vision and hearing impairment, ensuring that everyone can enjoy this unique experience.
+“Andy Warhol: Pop Art!” starts at R$35, and is available at at this link.
+The exhibition is free for all ages and offers accessibility for people in wheelchairs, with low vision and hearing impairment, ensuring that everyone can enjoy this unique experience.

 Remember that the exhibition will be in São Paulo for a limited time, eh?
 So don’t miss the chance to honor the legacy of one of the most iconic artists on the planet!